Bernard Mate: Political career

 In 1957, while continuing to teach, he ventured into elective politics when Africans were first allowed to elect their own representatives to the Legislative Council.
 Mate ran in the 1957 election, winning the Central Kenya seat against former nominated MP Eliud Mathu as well as politicians such as Jeremiah Nyagah.
-Mate won 51 percent of the vote compared to Mathu's 30 percent and Nyagah's 12 percent.
+Mate won 51 per cent of the vote compared to Mathu's 30 per cent and Nyagah's 12 per cent.
 During Mate's term in office, he served in the minority KADU government of Ronald Ngala in various capacities including Minister of Health, Education and Social Services.

 He is credited with contributing to the abolition of the discriminative Common Entrance Exam, and the establishment of Kaguru Farmers Training Centre during this time.
 He lost his parliamentary seat contesting what was then Meru Central Constituency (since split into North Imenti Constituency, Central Imenti Constituency and South Imenti Constituency) in the 1963 elections that elected Kenya's first independent government.
 He recaptured the Meru Central seat in a 1965 by-election.
 He would lose the seat in the 1969 general election, after which he moved to Meru South to serve one final term in the general election of 1974.
 He was an avid debater and a political philosopher.
 The Ena-Ishiara-Ciakariga-Tunyai-Meru road is named after Mate.

 Family

 Bernard Mate was married to Edith Gatakaa and with her had eight children.
-Four daughters: Anne Keeru, Amy Kagendo, Ivy Kathanje, and Alice Kanyua and three sons: Arthur Njage, Munene Mate, Nelson Njeru.
+Four daughters: Anne Keeru, Amy Kagendo, Ivy Kathanje, and Alice Kanyua and three sons: Arthur Njage, Munene Mate, and Nelson Njeru.